Affiliate links on Android Authority may earn us a commission. Learn more.

 How to tell if your number is blocked on Android

-It can be stressful not being able to contact someone when you need to.
+Not being able to contact someone when you need to can be stressful.
 If your calls to another person’s phone are not going through, and it’s a mystery to you as to why, there are things you can do to determine if your number is blocked on Android.

 Keep in mind that often people are blocked by accident, or something other than a block is going on.
 Someone may have their phone turned off to be polite during a meeting.
 Or they may be on a plane and unable to take a call, or they might just not want to talk.
 It’s also very important to remember that it’s everyone’s right (yours, as well) to answer or not answer calls as they see fit.